masinter/pdf-data-cg-charter/CHARTER.md

 ### Specifications

-We imagine producing a document:

-* Guidelines for Linked Open Data and PDF

-{TBD: Provide a brief description of each specification the group plans to produce.
-Where an estimate is possible, it can be useful to provide an estimated schedule for key deliverables.
-As described below, the group may later modify the charter deliverables. if no specifications, include: "No Specifications will be produced under the current charter."}
+We imagine producing a document: Guidelines for Linked Open Data and PDF.
+This document would detail methods of data storage in PDF documents, explain what tooling would have to accomplish, and create a set of guidelines for the basic process of storing and retrieving data to and from PDFs.

+We hope to complete it in a timely manner, but no specific timeframe has been set yet.

 ### Non-Normative Reports